Riandra4trend/CompfestAIC/README.md

 ### **Cached Behavior**

-On subsequent runs against the *same domain*, ScrapeGPT loads the cached specification instead of re-analyzing the structure, reducing both latency and cost.
+On subsequent runs against the *same domain*, Mrscraper Agent loads the cached specification instead of re-analyzing the structure, reducing both latency and cost.

 ---

-## Why ScrapeGPT Uses Multiple Specialized Agents and directed acyclic graph approach
+## Why Mrscraper Agent Uses Multiple Specialized Agents and directed acyclic graph approach

-When we first started designing ScrapeGPT, our initial idea was to use a **single autonomous agent** that could do everything: explore the domain, find the listings, open each detail page, and extract the data.
+When we first started designing Mrscraper Agent, our initial idea was to use a **single autonomous agent** that could do everything: explore the domain, find the listings, open each detail page, and extract the data.
 The idea was simple, just to give an AI a URL and let it figure everything out on its own—clicking, scrolling, and deciding where to go next, just like a human would.

 While a fully autonomous loop sounds great on paper, in practice, it was **slow, expensive, and unreliable**.
 The agent would often get "distracted," spending too much time processing irrelevant pages, getting stuck in navigation loops, or hallucinating the site structure.
 It was slow, costly, and hard to debug.